adjust/pg_cryogen/README.md

 Due to the specifics of current implementation of pluggable storage API and storage layout of `pg_cryogen` it was only possible to implement bulk inserts via COPY command.
 Therefore regular inserts are not implemented.

-Both index scan and bitmap scan are implemented but still require further work to improve performance.
+Both index scan and bitmap scans are implemented as well.